irontec/sngrep/README.md

 ### Building from sources
 Prerequisites

- - glib - core library
+ - glib2 - core library
  - libncursesw5 - for UI, windows, panels.
  - libpcap - for capturing packets.
  - gnutls - (optional) for TLS transport decrypt using GnuTLS and libgcrypt
- - libncursesw5 - (optional) for UI, windows, panels (wide-character support)
+ - libsnd - (optional) for saving RTP streams to wav files
- - libpcre - (optional) for Perl Compatible regular expressions
+ - pulseaudio - (optional) for RTP stream player

 #### Preparing source code